 Abdominal muscles explained

-There are four main abdominal muscle groups that combine to completely cover the internal organs:
+The four main abdominal muscle groups that combine to completely cover the internal organs include:

-- transversus abdominus – the deepest muscle layer.
-Its main roles are to stabilise the trunk and maintain internal abdominal pressure.
+- transversus abdominis – the deepest muscle layer.
+Its main roles are to stabilise the trunk and maintain internal abdominal pressure

-- rectus abdominus – slung between the ribs and the pubic bone at the front of the pelvis.
-This muscle has the characteristic bumps or bulges, when contracting, that are commonly called ‘the six pack’.
-The main function of the rectus abdominus is to move the body between the ribcage and the pelvis.
+- rectus abdominis – slung between the ribs and the pubic bone at the front of the pelvis.
+When contracting, this muscle has the characteristic bumps or bulges that are commonly called ‘the six pack’.
+The main function of the rectus abdominis is to move the body between the ribcage and the pelvis

-- external oblique muscles – these are on each side of the rectus abdominus.
+- external oblique muscles – these are on each side of the rectus abdominis.
 The external oblique muscles allow the trunk to twist, but to the opposite side of whichever external oblique is contracting.
-For example, the right external oblique contracts to turn the body to the left.
+For example, the right external oblique contracts to turn the body to the left

 Think of your core as a strong column that links the upper body and lower body together.
 Having a solid core creates a foundation for all activities.
 All our movements are powered by the torso – the abdominals and back work together to support the spine when we sit, stand, bend over, pick things up, exercise and more.

-Your core muscles refer to the muscles deep within the abdominals and back, attaching to the spine or pelvis.
+Your core muscles are the muscles deep within the abdominals and back, attaching to the spine or pelvis.
 Some of these muscles include the transversus abdominis, the muscles of the pelvic floor, and the oblique muscles.

 Effective abdominal exercises

-- The stability ball (or fitbal, Swiss ball, exercise ball) is an extra-large, inflatable ball designed to improve balance while targeting specific muscle groups.
+- The stability ball (or fitball, Swiss ball or exercise ball) is an extra-large, inflatable ball designed to improve balance while targeting specific muscle groups.
 You can use exercise balls in a variety of ways to challenge balance, stability and torso strength.

 Where to get help